jabberjabberjabber/koboldapi-python/README.md

 )
 ```

-These examples demonstrate how to use the library for specific real-world tasks.
-Each example:
-- Uses appropriate processor types
-- Configures task-specific prompts
-- Adjusts parameters for optimal results
-- Includes proper error handling
-- Provides clear output formatting

-The library's modular design makes it easy to adapt these examples for similar use cases or combine them for more complex applications.

 ## Template Files

 If you have a model with a custom instruct template, you can create an adapter for it.